bricio-imbiki/w2_html-my_recipe/README.md

 **[ex4](https://github.com/onja-org/W2_html-my-recipe/tree/links/ex4-instructions#readme): `links`**
 **[ex5](https://github.com/onja-org/W2_html-my-recipe/tree/paragraph/ex5-instructions#readme): `paragraph`**

+So for example, to do exercice 1 header-setup, in VS code's terminal, type `git checkout header-setup`

 **Now, until you finish the exerice/section 5, you can leave this readme.md instruction.**
 ⚠️⚠️**Once you've finished the section 5, remember to return to this readme.md (main branch) to continue the lab**